Asayesha/Goodreads-Book-reccomendation-collaborative-filtering-methods/README.md

 Python

 ### Algorithms :
-1.user-based collaborative filtering   (cosine similarity and correlation) 2.item-based collaborative filtering  (cosine similarity and correlation) 3.Apriori algorithm
+1. user-based collaborative filtering   (cosine similarity and correlation)
+2. item-based collaborative filtering  (cosine similarity and correlation)
+3. Apriori algorithm
-4.K – means clustering
+4. K – means clustering

 ### Approach :
 1. First we looked into content-based recommendation.
 The dataset did not contain the synopsis of the books to use content-based recommendation and hence moved on to collaborative based recommendations.